 - 4.1 These guidelines and procedures should provide the greatest latitude to those providing public mobility services, while permitting the effective and efficient management of a finite resource. - 4.2 Although the quantity of IMSIs available within the seven MCCs currently allocated to the United States is substantial, the demand for HNIs may, at some time in the future, exceed the capacity of the seven MCCs initially assigned to the United States.
 Planning for MCC exhaust and obtaining additional MCC resources are discussed in Section 11. - 4.3 The guidelines and procedures for IMSI assignment in the United States, as set forth in this document, remain in effect until there is either industry consensus or regulatory policy direction to change them. - 4.4 These guidelines do not describe the method by which IMSIs are transmitted across and processed by public networks.
 Network interworking arrangements are contained in other standards, documents, or business agreements. - 4.5 There are authorized HNI application and maintenance fees.
 Each application must have an accompanying HNI application fee payment or the application will be returned.
-The HNI application fee funds the HNI Administration function.
+The HNI application fee funds the IMSI Administration function.
 Additionally, each HNI assignee will be separately assessed an annual HNI maintenance fee.
+The maintenance fees will be invoiced on a calendar year basis (January 1st December 31st).
+Any proposed changes to the application or maintenance fees should be submitted to the IOC at least 30 days in advance of the requested approval date.